sothawo/mapjfx-demo/README.md

 _mvn package && (cd target/mapjfx-demo && ./bin/mapjfx-demo)_

 ## version history

 the version of this artifact is always the same as the one of the integrated mapjfx component.

 ###

+* switch to OpenJDK 11 and OpenJFX 11

 ### 1.19.0